Social Enterprise and Social Entrepreneurship

 Social enterprise is more responsive.
 Social enterprise doesn't rely on the shifting priorities of government and major foundations; it gets on with making the change that is needed within a community and (sometimes) grows to affect whole cities, countries, and regions.

 Social enterprise is scalable.
-Like all businesses, social enterprise has, with investment and sales revenue, the ability to grow to meet needs and priorities of the communities it serves, as opposed to traditional nonprofit programs, which are often limited to the funds available from government and philanthropic funders.
+Like all businesses, social enterprise has, with investment and sales revenue, the ability to grow to meet the needs and priorities of the communities it serves, as opposed to traditional nonprofit programs, which are often limited to the funds available from government and philanthropic funders.

 Social enterprise actively engages stakeholders.
-Social enterprise gives the people it helps a direct voice in the operation of the business - as owners, employees and paying customers.
+Social enterprise gives the people it helps a direct voice in the operation of the business – as owners, employees, and paying customers.

 Additional Perspectives on Why Social Enterprise Matters